dustinpfister/blog_posts/_posts/js-filereader.md

 So then for this section I am going to start out with the source code of a storage.js file that is the beginnings of a module to help with saving one or mode state objects.
 A full solution as I see it would be far more complex than this, but for the sake of keeping things simple here I will just be seeing about getting started with this text area idea.

 Inside the body of an [IIFE](/2020/02/04/js-iife/) I have a private create UI method that will be used to create and append a text area element to a given container element that will default to the body element.
+I then also have a public create method that will create and return a storage object as I am calling it which in turn is what I will need to pass to the other methods in this module mainly the save and load methods.

 ```js
 (function (StorageMod) {